 Subhro K. Sen, MD, Clinical Associate Professor in the Division of Plastic and Reconstructive Surgery, graduated from Northwestern University with a degree in biomedical engineering.
 He went on to receive his medical degree from the Northwestern University Feinberg School of Medicine.
-After medical school, he completed a peripheral nerve research fellowship at the Washington University School of Medicine in St. Louis.
-He received his postgraduate training in general surgery at Indiana University, followed by plastic and reconstructive surgery at Johns Hopkins University.
-He completed his training with a hand and upper extremity surgery fellowship at Stanford University.
+After medical school, he completed a yearlong peripheral nerve research fellowship under Dr. Susan Mackinnon at the Washington University School of Medicine in St. Louis.
+He completed his postgraduate training in general surgery at Indiana University, followed by plastic and reconstructive surgery at Johns Hopkins University.
+He finished his training with a hand and upper extremity surgery fellowship at Stanford University.

 - Plastic and Reconstructive Surgery